milomg/reactively/packages/bench/README.md

 # Usage
 Run benchmarks in node:
 ```
-$ pnpm bench

-# run each benchmark 8 times, report the fastest time
+# warm up and then run each benchmark 8 times, reporting the fastest time. (default 5)
 $ pnpm bench - --repeats 8

 ```